Naming things is hard.

 Most of us pronounce "curl" with an initial k sound, just like the English word curl.
 It rhymes with words like girl and earl.
 Merriam Webster has a short WAV file to help.

 Confusions and mixups

-Soon after curl was first created another "curl" appeared that makes a programming language.
+Soon after our curl was created another "curl" appeared that created a programming language.
 That curl still exists.

-Several libcurl bindings for various programming languages use the term "curl" or "CURL" in part or completely to describe their bindings, so sometimes you will find users talking about curl but targeting neither the command-line tool nor the library that is made by this project.
+Several libcurl bindings for various programming languages use the term "curl" or "CURL" in part or completely to describe their bindings.
+Sometimes you will find users talking about curl but referring to neither the command-line tool nor the library that is made by this project.

 'To curl something' is sometimes used as a reference to use a non-browser tool to download a file or resource from a URL.